Gibz-nate/Smart_Power/README.md

 ## Contact

-If you have any questions or suggestions, feel free to reach out to us at electric.analytics@example.com.
+If you have any questions or suggestions, feel free to reach out at gibzrival@gmail.com.

 Happy analyzing! ⚡️📈